Comment BigPharma a vendu au monde , la dépression et ses traitements

 •Sometimes cause psychotic behavior which frequently results in suicide and sometimes in mass-murder (e.g., school shootings).

-•Cause abnormal thoughts and often make one feel as though they’ve “lost their mind.”
+Cause abnormal thoughts and often make one feel as though they’ve “lost their mind.”

 •Cause aggressive behavior, agitation, insomnia, anxiety or restlessness and Bipolar disorder.

-takes away what gives you joy and the emotional reactions to a dangerous
+•Cause sexual dysfunction and numbs one to the experience of life (e.g., it takes away what gives you joy and the emotional reactions to a dangerous situation).

 •Cause birth defects.